CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ![](img/Material_Sorting.png)

 The idea behind material sorting is that we sort our rays by material.
-So that all rays with with Material ID 1 are next to each other and so on.
+So that all rays with Material ID 1 are next to each other and so on.
 This is to help reduce thread divergence.
 If all threads in a warp are computing based off a certain material we would expect that they would mostly behave the same way.
-For example, all threads with a specular material are all most likely going to reflect.
+For example, all threads with a specular material are all going to reflect.

-In practicality there is not any speedup seen from this as most of the time spent is from computation.
-I suspected that the scene was not ocmplex enough and added many objects with many different materials to see if some speed up could be achieved but again, I saw no benefit from material sorting which is a bit unintuitive.
+In my runs there was not any speedup seen from this.
+I tried several other runs with more materials and objects in the scene to see if my scene was not complex enough but again saw no real advatnage.

+I suspect if I added texture mapping or more complex materials the algorithms and branch divergence would be more severe and this is when I would see a benefit.

+The chart above shows us how long it takes to actually sort our material.
+So, each run we add about 100ms to our computation time but do not see a benefit of greater than 100ms.
+So our material sorting overhead does not outweigh any beneifts that we may see from creating contiguous material memory.

 ### First Bounce Caching

 ![](img/Caching.png)

 The idea behind first bounce caching is to reduce repetitive computations.
-As we can see from the graphs above most of the time spent is from computation.
-If we can save some computation time we will see a noticeable difference.
+Our compute intersections call takes around 250ms and for larger more complex scenes could take longer.
+Caching allows us to skip the first one.

 Every sample, rays are generated from the camera and enter the scene. for the first sample the rays will go to the same spot.
 Instead of computing this every time we can cache it on our cpu and just reuse it for the next iterations. thereby we get a savings of depth-1.

 As we allow more bounces or depth to the scene the benefit of this technique will diminish.

+The chart above shows us that with a depth of 1 we do not spend any time computing intersections since we just reuse.
+The time to copy from this information from CPU to GPU was about .25ms compared to computing the intersection which costed us around 250ms

 ### Stream Compaction

 ![](img/Stream_Compaction.png)

-The idea behind stream compaction is to remove dead rays or ( rays that are no longer bouncing ) from the scene.
+The idea behind stream compaction is to remove dead rays ( rays that are no longer bouncing ) from the scene.
 Dead rays are either rays that have hit a light object, have exited the scene or make no contribution to the scene.

 In our naive path tracer our kernel launches a thread per ray.
 After the first bounce some rays exit and after more bounces more rays will exit.
 Yet we will launch a thread for this ray.